3mcd/weave/README.md

 - lock read/write operations of an entry to a single thread
 - transfer new copies of objects (like `SharedArrayBuffers`, but any `postMessage`-transferable object will work) to other threads

+Eventually **this strategy will be invalidated** by https://github.com/tc39/proposal-resizablearraybuffer, which should provide the means to resize SharedArrayBuffer instances in-place.

 ### Example

 ```ts